 Ranger Stations on Schoodic Peninsula

-The Schoodic Peninsula doesn’t feature an official visitor center like the one of the mainland of Acadia National Park.
-Though there are two locations to get maps and park brochures as well as talk to a park ranger or park volunteer.
+The Schoodic Peninsula doesn’t feature an official visitor center like the one on the mainland of Acadia National Park, though there are two locations where you can get maps and park brochures and talk to a park ranger or park volunteer.

 Schoodic Woods Ranger Station

 With an amphitheater, it’s one of the nicest ranger stations in the National Park system.
-It is also home to the newest campground at Acadia National Park.
-Since it is a campground, find NPS staff at this location later than other sites.
+It is also home to Acadia National Park’s newest campground.
+Since it is a campground, NPS staff are at this location later than at other sites.
 Consult the Acadia Calendar for amphitheater talks during the summer season.

 Rockefeller Hall